LakshmiManjunath/Clock_Exercise/README.md

 Live URL:
-Description: This app diaplys the current time with a respective images and associated background color
+Description: This app diaplys the current time with respective images and associated background color